gerpy/rpm-install/README.md

 If you prefer to apply a **content directory override**, name the file `n64.cfg`.

 **Important: check your directory structure.**
-I prefer having more of my config folders in `/storage/emulated/0/RetroArch/` rather than in the default scoped storage path:
+I prefer having more of my config folders in `/storage/emulated/0/RetroArch/` rather than in the default scoped storage path `/storage/emulated/0/Android/data/...`
-`/storage/emulated/0/Android/data/...`

 ## RetroArch cores